 The way we work is changing, and your workplace needs to change with it.
 But knowing what changes to make, when to make them, and how to maximize your workplace investment can be tough.
 That’s where workplace change management comes in.

-Nick Srebrow and The Clearing’s Workplace team live the challenges of the modern workplace with our clients every day.
+The Clearing’s Workplace team lives the challenges of the modern workplace with our clients every day.
 Their approach to change management is holistic, helping you determine the right plan for your workplace, communicating it effectively, and driving engagement and adoption by staff so that your transformation is a success from day one.
-Here are Nick’s insights on why the right workplace change management team is as important as your architect or engineer when it comes to maximizing the ROI on your workplace transformation.
+Here are the team’s insights on why the right workplace change management team is as important as your architect or engineer when it comes to maximizing the ROI on your workplace transformation.

 If You Build It, They May Not Come